IsnTkinter/tkinter_doc/caw.rst

         :arg fill:
                 The color to use in drawing the line.
 Default is fill='black'.
         :arg joinstyle:
                 For lines that are made up of more than one line segment, this option controls the appearance of the junction between segments.
-For more details, see Section 5.12, “Cap and join styles”.
+For more details, Voir :ref:`style-extr`.
                 The default style is ROUND
         :arg offset:
                 For stippled lines, the purpose of this option is to match the item's stippling pattern with those of adjacent objects.
 See Section 5.14, “Matching stipple patterns”..
         :arg smooth: